zokum-no/ircbots/README.md

 Hopbot                               Very basic bot, less than 15kb.
 +--VladBot 1.x                       Only got the source for 1.9 VladBot 2.1.c
-   +--Vladbot 2.1.c-ariela           A few very minor modifications.
+   +--VladBot 2.1.c-ariela           A few very minor modifications.
    VladBot 2.1.g
    +--ChRoniCBot                     Stricter on channel security.
    |  +--IncuBot 1.02c               The branch incubus worked on.